Backbase/boat-bay/README.md

 for backwards compatibility.

 Boat Bay will also be accessible through BOAT as described in [Uploading a spec](#uploading-a-spec) this will be through an extended feature of the linting goal.
-This will allow a developer to upload a spec to boatbay through the build process.
+This will allow a developer to upload a spec to Boat Bay through the build process.
 You can upload the same spec multiple times, while uploading from a project with a snapshot version the spec will be updated, otherwise a new spec will be created.